ThomWright/squeeze/README.md

 - How do we get maximum goodput (successful throughput) in an overloaded system?
   - Overload, goodput vs throughput
   - Need to throttle or shed load in order to protect systems from overload
+  - Ideally, 1. we send the amount of traffic that the system can handle, but no more, and 2. the system can shed any excess load with a minimum of work.
 - How do we prevent upstream systems from overloading downstream systems?
   - Backpressure
   - E.g. `External API -> Internal service -> Database`